arcturus-labs/llm-text-assistant/README.md

 docker run -p 8080:8080 demo
 ```

-The application will be available at http://localhost:8080
+3. Test the application by opening http://localhost:8080 in your browser.

 ## Deploying to Fly.io